eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 Does this create a privacy threat?
 Do we need to produce recommendations about this step?

-#### 2.2.1 Same device flow
+#### 2.2.1 Same-device flow
-Same device flow is implemented using the following steps:
+The same-device flow is implemented using the following steps:

-1. The User gives consent for the website of the Relying Party to use the Credentials Manager API
+1. The User gives consent for the website of the Relying Party to use the Credentials Manager API.
-1. The operating system queries all available Wallet Instance for credentials that may satisfy the request data.
-This query includes the web origin of the Relying Party and the request data.
+1. The operating system queries all available Wallet Units for attestations that may satisfy the requested attributes.
+This query includes the web origin of the Relying Party and the requested attributes.
-1. The browser presents to the User a selector that includes a list of potentially suitable digital credentials.
+1. The browser presents to the User a selector that includes a list of potentially suitable Wallet Units.
-1. The User selects the credential to present
+1. The User selects the Wallet to present
-1. The Wallet Instance sends through the browser a suitable presentation
+1. The Wallet Unit sends through the browser a suitable presentation

 **Question 2**
-We should recommend that the Wallet Instance also requests User consent.
+We should recommend that the Wallet Unit also requests User consent.
 How do we make it usable?
-It seems that the User will consent three times
+It seems that the User will consent three times.

 **Question 3**
-The web origin does not provide enough information to verify the RP based on EIDAS requirements.
+The web origin does not provide enough information to verify the RP based on eIDAS requirements.
 Probably we may need to make a recommendation for this.
 For example, the request data SHALL include information for properly authenticating the RP (e.g., https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#name-signed-request)

 **Question 4**
-The presentation is not transmitted directly from the Wallet Instance to the RP.
+The presentation is not transmitted directly from the Wallet Unit to the RP.
 This becomes even more prominent in the cross-device flow.
 Are there security issues?
-Shall we recommend actions such as requiring from Wallet Instance to encrypt the presentation?
+Shall we recommend actions such as requiring from Wallet Unit to encrypt the presentation?
 See also this [this issue](https://github.com/WICG/digital-credentials/issues/109)

 #### 2.2.2 Cross-device flow
-Cross device flow is implemented using the following steps:
+The cross-device flow is implemented using the following steps:
 1. The User gives consent for the website of the Relying Party to use the Credentials Manager API
-1. The browser uses CTAP 2.2 hybrid flow (section 11.5 of \[Ctap\]) to establish a tunnel between the browser and the device where the Wallet Instance is installed (this is the same flow used by Passkey).
+1. The browser uses CTAP 2.2 hybrid flow (section 11.5 of \[Ctap\]) to establish a tunnel between the browser and the device where the Wallet Unit is installed (this is the same flow used by Passkey).
 From a high level this is implemented as follows:
     *	The browser presents a QR code which includes information about the tunnel endpoint and keys that can be used for establishing a secure session
     *	The browser emits a BLE beacon which is also used for the tunnel creation.
-This beacon is used as a proximity check for the device where the Uer’s Wallet Instance is installed
+This beacon is used as a proximity check for the device where the Uer’s Wallet Unit is installed
-    *	The user scans the QR code using the device camera (i.e., the QR code is not scanned using the Wallet Instance) and a tunnel is established
+    *	The user scans the QR code using the device camera (i.e., the QR code is not scanned using the Wallet Unit) and a tunnel is established
-1. The device operating system presents to the User a selector that includes a list of potentially suitable digital credentials.
+1. The device operating system presents to the User a selector that includes a list of potentially suitable Wallet Units.
-1. The User selects the credential to present
+1. The User selects the Wallet Unit to present
-1. The Wallet Instance sends through the tunnel to the browser a suitable presentation
+1. The Wallet Unit sends through the tunnel to the browser a suitable presentation

 **Question 5**
-We should make sure that cross device flow works between browsers and devices of different vendors
+We should make sure that cross-device flow works between browsers and devices of different vendors

 ## 3. High level requirements for Digital Credentials API

 ### Technological Neutrality and Cross-Platform Interoperability
-The use of the Digital Credentials API shall preserve technological neutrality and avoid any reliance on vendor-specific extensions.
+The Digital Credentials API SHALL preserve technological neutrality and avoid any reliance on vendor-specific extensions.
 To achieve this, solutions should ensure that the API is applied in a way that remains agnostic to the underlying platforms, browsers, or operating systems.

-*	Non-standardized vendor-specific parameters or features used to enable additional functionalities, such as supporting web-based wallets or app-to-wallet credential exchanges, should be avoided.
+*	Non-standardized vendor-specific parameters or features used to enable additional functionalities, such as supporting web-based Wallet Units or app-to-Wallet Unit attestation exchanges, should be avoided.
-*	Furthermore, the use of the Digital Credentials API shall be considered only if cross-platform interoperability is provided, ensuring users are not locked into a specific vendor’s browser or operating system.
+*	Furthermore, the use of the Digital Credentials API SHALL be considered only if cross-platform interoperability is provided, ensuring users are not locked into a specific vendor’s browser or operating system.
 *	Similarly, the use of the API should only be considered if it can be used by any approved EUDI wallets (e.g., without requiring additional vendor vetting process or imposing constraints on Wallet Providers other than those required by the EU).

 ### Security preservation
-The use of the Digital Credentials API shall not compromise the security of User.
+The use of the Digital Credentials API SHALL not compromise the security of User.
 To achieve this:
-*	The API inherently requires an active role from both the browser and the operating system to facilitate interactions with Wallet Instances.
-This shall not result in decreased security.
+*	The API inherently requires an active role from both the browser and the operating system to facilitate interactions with Wallet Units.
+This SHALL not result in decreased security.
-*	Similarly, the use of the Digital Credentials API shall not interfere with or undermine the wallet’s ability to properly authenticate Relying Parties.
+*	Similarly, the use of the Digital Credentials API SHALL not interfere with or undermine the wallet’s ability to properly authenticate Relying Parties.
-*	Furthermore, when leveraging the Digital Credentials API, the operating system shall not override or remove control from the Wallet Instance.
-The User’s Wallet Instance shall retain full authority over credential management, including issuance, storage, and presentation.
+*	Furthermore, when leveraging the Digital Credentials API, the operating system SHALL not override or remove control from the Wallet Unit.
+The User’s Wallet Unit SHALL retain full authority over attestation management, including issuance, storage, and presentation.
 This ensures that the wallet remains the trusted component for safeguarding user data and interactions.
-The operating system and browser shall not disrupt the wallet’s security functions.
+The operating system and browser SHALL not disrupt the wallet’s security functions.
 *	The use of the Digital Credentials API should not facilitate phishing attacks

 ### Privacy preservation
-The use of the Digital Credentials API shall not compromise User privacy.
+The use of the Digital Credentials API SHALL not compromise User privacy.
 To achieve this:

-*	Wallet Instances shall “register” the available credentials to the operating system to facilitate their discovery and use.
-However, this process shall be designed and implemented in a way that does not introduce privacy threats, such as exposing metadata about the User’s credentials to unauthorized entities.
+*	Wallet Units SHALL “register” the available attestations and attributes to the operating system to facilitate their discovery and use.
+However, this process SHALL be designed and implemented in a way that it does not introduce privacy threats, such as exposing metadata about the User’s attestations to unauthorized entities.
-*	Similarly, the use of a browser as an intermediary in the credential exchange process shall not create privacy risks, such as those arising from malicious add-ons or unauthorized tracking mechanisms.
-Browsers shall maintain strict privacy controls to ensure that credential-related data is neither exposed nor accessible to unauthorized third parties.
-This principle also extends to any tunneling services used to facilitate cross device flow.
+*	Similarly, the use of a browser as an intermediary in the attestation exchange process SHALL not create privacy risks, such as those arising from malicious add-ons or unauthorized tracking mechanisms.
+Browsers SHALL maintain strict privacy controls to ensure that attestation-related data is neither exposed nor accessible to unauthorized third parties.
+This principle also extends to any tunneling services used to facilitate cross-device flow.
-*	Solutions relying on Digital Credentials API shall minimize the thread of data theft and disclosure through eavesdropping the communication between the Wallet Instance and the RP’s website
+*	Solutions relying on the Digital Credentials API SHALL minimize the threat of data theft and disclosure through eavesdropping the communication between the Wallet Unit and the RP’s website

 ### Availability preservation
-The use of the Digital Credentials API shall not negatively impact the availability of credential services.
+The use of the Digital Credentials API SHALL not negatively impact the availability of attestation services.
 To achieve this:

-*	Within the API’s architecture, the Wallet Instance and the Relying Party do not communicate directly; instead, credential exchanges are relayed through intermediaries, such as the browser, operating system, or tunneling services.
-This indirect communication model introduces potential points of failure, and solutions shall account for these risks to ensure uninterrupted availability.
-To address such risks, fallback mechanisms shall be provided to maintain service continuity
+*	Within the API’s architecture, the Wallet Unit and the Relying Party do not communicate directly; instead, attestation exchanges are relayed through intermediaries, such as the browser, operating system, or tunneling services.
+This indirect communication model introduces potential points of failure, and solutions SHALL account for these risks to ensure uninterrupted availability.
+To address such risks, fallback mechanisms SHALL be provided to maintain service continuity
-*	The use of the Digital Credentials API should not facilitate Relaying Parties to perform Denial of Service attacks against Wallet Instances, e.g., by enabling a relaying to send multiple invalid requests
+*	The use of the Digital Credentials API should not facilitate Relaying Parties to perform Denial of Service attacks against Wallet Units, e.g., by enabling a relaying to send multiple invalid requests
-*	The use of the Digital Credentials API should not enable attackers to block transaction by Relaying Parties and Wallet Instances
+*	The use of the Digital Credentials API should not enable attackers to block transaction by Relaying Parties and Wallet Units

 ## 4 Additions and changes to the ARF